Formalizing Stack Safety as a Security Property: Properties by Example

 We treat confidentiality as a form of non-interference as well: the confidentiality of a caller means that its callee's behavior is dependent only on publicly visible data, not the caller's private state.
 This also requires that the callee initialize memory before reading it.
 As we saw in the examples, we must consider both the observable events that the callee produces during the call and the changes that the callee makes to the state that might affect the caller after the callee returns.

-Consider the state \(\mach\) after step 5, whose context is \((V_2,\sigma)\), with the attacker from \cref{subfig:direct}.
-We take a variant state over the set of elements that are \(\sealed\) in \(V_2\) (see \cref{fig:variant2}.)
-If we take a trace of execution from each state until it returns, the traces may differ, in this case outputting 5 (the original value of {\tt secret}) and 4 (its value in the variant) respectively.
+Consider the state after step 5, shown at the top of \cref{fig:variant2}, with the attacker code from \cref{subfig:direct} and the assumption that {\tt secret} has the value 5.
+We take a variant state over the set of elements that are \(\sealed\) in \(V_2\) (orange), and compare it to the original (blue).
+During the execution, the value of {\tt secret} is written to the output, and the information leak is evidenced by the fact that the outputs do not agree---the original outputs 5, while the variant outputs 3.
 This is a violation of {\it internal confidentiality} (formalized in \cref{tab:props}, line 3a).

 [1][]{\genbox{20pt}{\leftvariant}{#1}} [1][]{\genbox{20pt}{\rightvariant}{#1}}